Pagination¶

 return model.select(User), {'name': 'Template Pagination'} # pagination model, template context

-function.
-We can re-write the example above to return just the template context since there is no form of filter directly affecting the User
+paginator as an extra key by the paginate function before been processed by render function.
+We can re-write the example above to return just the template context since there is no form of filter directly affecting the User model query.

 ...